superstarlifter/doc/docs/README.md

 #### Menus

-Visble analysis and configuration options will differ depending on your StarLifter access.
+Visible analysis and configuration options will differ depending on your StarLifter access.

 * **Grid Menu**: Analysis options available by right clicking inside the grid
 * **Collection Menu**: Configuration options available by right clicking on the title of a collection